 Here’s some cute ideas for making trampoline sleepovers even more fun!

-Hang fairy lights around the perimeter for a magical fairy like setting (click here for more VSCO trampoline sleepover decorating tips)
+- Hang fairy lights around the perimeter for a magical fairy like setting (click here for more VSCO trampoline sleepover decorating tips)

 - Use white or coloured chalk to write one another messages